qschukkink/Snake-Game/README.md

 * score board
 * the snake for player 1 (W A S D)
 * the snake for player 2 (Up Left Down Right)
+* spawn snake food at a random locasion
 * AI for skake 2 in single player mode